 Making the Meat and Rice Mixture for Easy Cheesy Nacho Casserole:

 When the meat sauce was done, I removed it from the heat.
 I added the rice, some of the Cheddar cheese, the Monterey Jack cheese, and the sour cream.
-There was a lot in the pan, so I carefully folded in all of the ingredients until things were evenly incorporated.
+There was a lot in the pan, so I carefully folded in all of the ingredients for the Cheesy Nacho Casserole until things were evenly incorporated.

 Finishing the Easy Cheesy Nacho Casserole: